 Yet this sheep under the Lord’s care is warned not to harden your heart!

-Meribah means quarrelling with God and refers to Exodus 17:1-7, where the Israelites have received God’s provision of that water at Massah, then receiving manna and quail, challenged God in an almost entitled way as to where His provision of water was.
+Meribah means quarrelling with God and refers to Exodus 17:1-7, where the Israelites had experienced God’s provision of that water at Massah, then shortly after that received manna and quail, and at the same time challenged God in an almost entitled way as to where His provision of water was.
 Like a toddler who walks into the kitchen in the morning and demands pancakes from a father who makes him pancakes every morning.
-It is an attitude that picks a quarrel and demands because they can in the relationship.
+It is an attitude that picks a quarrel and demands from their provider.

 Both situations were moments where the Israelites had to decide if they would trust God OR NOT.